allejok96/jw-scripts/README.md

 The [ToS](http://www.jw.org/en/terms-of-use/) states that *"free, non-commercial applications designed to download electronic files"* is allowed.
 So it's seems OK.

 It's also worth mentioning that these scripts practically does the same thing as the JavaScripts that run when you visit the jw.org website.
-The only difference is that these bash scripts are more inefficient, and generates text instead of HTML.
-(Oh and yes, nowdays it downloads the videos too!)
+The only difference is that these bash scripts are more inefficient, and generates text files instead of HTML.
+(Oh, and nowdays it can download the media files too!)

 #### I want this to do XYZ!
 But it don't!

-If you have a feature request or have been bitten by a bug, please [create an issue](https://github.com/allejok96/jw-scripts/issues).
+If you have a feature request or have been bitten by a bug, please [create an issue](https://github.com/allejok96/jw-scripts/issues), and I'll see what I can do.